spanner/radiant-podcast_page-extension/README.markdown

 * the 'title' of the feed will be the title of the page
 * the 'author' of the feed will be the full name of the author of the page
-* the 'description' and 'itunes_summary' of the feed will be taken from the enclosed text if any, or from a 'description' page part.
+* the 'description' and 'itunes_summary' of the feed will be taken from the enclosed text if any, else from a 'description' page part.
 * the 'keywords' of the feed will be the keywords of the page it's on

 You can override any of these with parameters to the `r:podcast` tag.
 Other options you can also pass in: